 The rash goes through different stages before healing completely.
 The illness typically lasts two to four weeks.
 Sometimes, people get a rash first, followed by other symptoms.
 Others only experience a rash.

-What to do if you think you have monkeypox?
+What to do if you think you have mpox?

 Seek medical care (if you are a UMass Lowell student call the Wellness Center during regular business hours at 978-934-6800) and avoid close physical contact and gatherings, including sex with others, until you find out what is causing your symptoms.